AramK0/simple_shell/README.md

 This is a simple shell i wrote with c

-compile it and run with gcc -o shell shell.c  and ./shell
+compile it and run with 'gcc -o shell shell.c'  and './shell'

 type help to see the list of built in functions